AWS Cloud Practitioner — Lab 01 of 08

 Create Your S3 Bucket

-5. Under Block Public Access settingsuncheck Block all public access
+5. Uncheck Block all public access

-6. Check the acknowledgment checkbox that appears
+6. Check the acknowledgement box that appears

-7. Leave all other settings at defaults and click Create bucket
+7. Leave all other settings at defaults

 Enable Static Website Hosting

-1. Click on your bucket name to open it
+1. Click on your new bucket name

 2. Click the Properties tab

-4. Select Enable
+5. Select Enable

 6. Index document: index.html